 The holding of this case is not of direct interest to Maryland personal injury lawyers.
 But anything involving insurance bleeds into what we do.
 And it is an interesting read, if for no other reason than the fact that retired Judge Charles E. Moylan, who has been on the bench 40 years now, appears downright annoyed by the arguments made by the PICD.
-Judge Moylan is somewhat of a judicial legend, and he even still writes all of his opinions by hand.
+Judge Moylan is a judicial legend, and he even still writes all of his opinions by hand.

 You can read the entire opinion in People’s Insurance Division Counsel v.
 Allstate here.